ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 application could specify a set of TCP Options to use if and only if TCP is selected by the system.
 Such properties must not be assumed to apply across different protocols.
-Attempts to set specific protocol properties on a Protocol Stack not containing that specific protocol are simply ignored, and do not raise an error.
+Attempts to set specific protocol properties on a protocol stack not containing that specific protocol are simply ignored, and do not raise an error.

-Note that many protocol properties have a corresponding selection property asking for a protocol providing a specific transport feature that is controlled by the protocol property.
+Note that many protocol properties have a corresponding selection property which asks for a protocol providing a specific transport feature that is controlled by the protocol property.